Free in 30! -> Pay yourself first

 The reason for using 15% for making RRSP contributions is to include your approximate tax savings in your contributions.
 However, if you're young and living at home with few expenses, you should put away a much higher portion of your earnings - say 50% if possible!

 So, in order to have approximately the same after-tax money as when you are using 10% of your gross income to pay down your debt or save outside of an RRSP, you will have to contribute about 15% of your earnings to your RRSP.
 You can then do what you want with any tax refund.

-It's amazing how much money you'll have by the time you'll retire, if you start saving early.
+It's amazing how much money you'll have by the time you'll retire, if you start saving early and invest well!
 See our Save a Dollar a Day article.

 Pay yourself first!

 Nobody plans to fail - they just fail to plan!

 Your financial plan should include the following steps:

 Revised: September 15, 2021

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca